aarondon1/MoveMates/README.md

     npm start
     ```

-### Contribution

-Contributions are welcome!
-Feel free to fork this repository and submit a pull request with any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.